Raanjhanaa (soundtrack)

 Raanjhanaa is the soundtrack album, composed by A. R. Rahman of the 2013 Hindi film of the same name, directed by Anand L. Rai and starring Dhanush, Sonam Kapoor and Abhay Deol in the lead roles.
 The film is produced by Krishika Lulla under the banner Eros International.
-The lyrics of the original version were written by Irshad Kamil whereas the Tamil lyrics were written by Madhan Karky, Kabilan & Vairamuthu.
+The lyrics of the original version were written by Irshad Kamil whereas the Tamil version's lyrics were written by the lyricist Vairamuthu.
 The soundtrack album features nine original tracks.
 The music of the original version of the soundtrack was released on the co-branded record labels Sony Music India and Eros Music on 11 June 2013 and the Tamil version on 24 June 2013.

 Development

 In June 2012, A. R. Rahman was signed on to compose songs and the background score.
 He agreed to compose after the script was re-written entirely in English by Rai and the former kept the script personally.
 The composition of the song "Banarasiya" was ready by September 2012 but was not recorded with a singer as Rai felt that no vocals matched with Sonam Kapoor's voice.
 Rai attributed the melody and beauty of the particular song to "Mujhe Kuch Kehna Hai" from the 1973 film Bobby.
 In an interview with Hindustan Times, Rahman stated that he had emphasized the folk-classical genre as the film brings out a fascination for Benaras through the music and most of the songs are character-driven.
 The composer stated that he had used the sounds of shehnai in almost every song, thereby paying a tribute to Ustad Bismillah Khan.
 The song 'Ay Sakhi' features Chinmayi mimicking the sound of a Shenai with her voice in the interlude portions.
 Whilst doing reconnaissance for the film, Rai recorded the live aarti chants for the score, however, the patch recordings were fit into a complete song titled "The Land of Shiva".
 Six songs were recorded by 23 November 2012.
 The soundtrack album composition was completed by early March 2013.
 The audio rights were acquired for a sum of ₹60 million.